kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 ### Index page

-- On the search page, the long list of filters may cause issues for keyboard navigation alone.
+- the long list of filters may cause issues for keyboard navigation alone.
 Due to some limitation of the design and layout, it is not possible to bypass the filters to view the search results.
 Users may find similar issues when they enlarge the page to 200% zoom;

 ### Timeline page